A simplified M{\o}lmer-S{\o}rensen gate for the trapped ion quantum computer: Conclusions and discussions

 \section{Conclusions and discussions}

 In this paper, we propose the simplified MS gate that is caused by applying the two monochromatic coherent light beams to the two ions A and B individually and simultaneously.
-The length of the execution time of this proposed gate for generating the maximally entangled state is nearly equal to that of the original MS gate.
-Thus, we can estimate the length of the execution time of the proposed gate approximately at $T_{\mbox{ MS}} = \pi\Delta\nu/(\eta^{2}\Omega^{2}) $ because of Eq.~(\ref{definition-T-MS-0}).
+The length of the execution time of this proposed gate for generating the maximally entangled state is comparable to that of the original MS gate.
+(Precisely, it is twice as long as $T_{\mbox{ MS}}$.)
+Thus, we can estimate the length of the execution time of the proposed gate approximately at $2T_{\mbox{ MS}} = \pi\Delta\nu/(\eta^{2}\Omega^{2}) $ because of Eq.~(\ref{definition-T-MS-0}).
 On the other hand, the execution time of Cirac and Zoller's ion--phonon quantum gate is given by $T_{\mbox{ CZ2}}\gg 1/(\eta^{2}\nu)$, where $\nu=\omega_{\mbox{ eg}}-\omega$, $\hbar\omega_{\mbox{ eg}}$ represents the difference of energy levels between excited and ground states of the ion, and $\omega$ represents the angular frequency of a laser beam applied to the ion.
-The derivation of this relation is given in Appendix~\ref{appendix-operation-times-Cirac-Zoller-gate}.
-Because both of $T_{\mbox{ MS}}$ and $T_{\mbox{ CZ2}}$ are on the order of $\eta^{-2}$, we can consider that $T_{\mbox{ MS}}$ is not much longer than $T_{\mbox{ CZ2}}$.
-As shown in Fig.~\ref{Figure2}, the process of the proposed gate is robust against thermal fluctuations of the phonons, and this property is inherited from the MS gate.
-In contrast, Cirac and Zoller's ion--phonon gate does not have such robustness compared to the MS gate and the proposed gate.
+The derivation of this relation is given in \ref{appendix-operation-times-Cirac-Zoller-gate}.
+Because $T_{\mbox{ MS}}$ is on the order of $\eta^{-2}$, we can consider that $T_{\mbox{ MS}}$ is much shorter than $T_{\mbox{ CZ2}}$.

 As explained in Sec.~\ref{section-example-two-qubit-gate}, in general, it is difficult to construct a two-qubit gate that generates the maximally entangled state and is protected against fluctuations in the number of phonons.
-If one carelessly designs a two-qubit gate for generating entanglement, its fidelity as a function of the average number of thermal phonons $n_{\mbox{ th}}$ tends to be convex downward around $n_{\mbox{ th}}=0$ as shown in Fig.~\ref{Figure4}.
-Thus, the MS gate attracts many researchers' attention in the field of experimental quantum information theory.
-The proposed gate of the current paper possesses the same characteristic as the MS gate.
-The durability of the proposed gate under the thermal noise of phonons is a reflection of the fact that the period of the process caused by the proposed gate is not affected very much by the number of phonons in the initial state as shown in Fig.~\ref{Figure3} (d) and Eq.~(\ref{T0-n-dependence-line-approximation-0}).
-This is the most noteworthy point of the proposed gate.
+Drawing the curve of the fidelity as a function of the average number of the thermal phonons for our proposed gate in Fig.~\ref{Figure2}, we cannot show that the derivative of the curve is equal to zero.
+Thus, we must recognize that our method is not insensitive to thermal noise of the phonons.
+Hence, we reach the following conclusions.
+The original MS gate is insensitive to thermal fluctuation, our proposed simplified MS gate is weakly sensitive, and the hypothetical gate shown in Sec.~\ref{section-example-two-qubit-gate} is strongly sensitive.